zandero/rest.vertx/README.md

 > version 0.8 or later

-Rest.vertx simplifies serving of static resource files.
+Rest.vertx simplifies the serving of static resource files.
 All you need to do is to create a REST endpoint that returns the relative path of the desired resource file, bound with _FileResponseWriter_ writer.

 For example: